Financial Institution Info

 As one of Arkansas's seven constitutional officers, the State Auditor is the general accountant for the state and serves as the payroll officer for the Executive, Legislative and Judicial branches.
 In addition, the Auditor administers Arkansas's Unclaimed Property program.

 The Federal Deposit Insurance Corporation (FDIC) preserves and promotes public confidence in the U.S. financial system by insuring deposits in banks and thrift institutions; by identifying, monitoring and addressing risks to the deposit insurance fund; and by limiting the effect on the economy and the financial system when a bank or thrift institution fails.
-The FDIC directly examines and supervises more than 3,800 commercial banks and savings institutions - almost two-thirds of such financial institutions in the banking system - for operational safety and soundness.
+The FDIC directly examines and supervises almost 3,800 commercial banks and savings institutions - almost two-thirds of FDIC-insured financial institutions - for operational safety and soundness.
 The FDIC also examines banks for compliance with consumer protection laws and compliance with the Community Reinvestment Act (CRA), which requires banks to help meet the credit needs of the communities they are chartered to serve.